lnurl/luds/spec.md

 	or

 	```
+	HTTP/1.1 400 Bad Request
+	Content-Type: application/json;

+	{
+		"status":"ERROR",
-	{"status":"ERROR", "reason":"error details..."}
+		"reason":"error details..."
+	}
 	```
 	[More information about the h tag](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md#tagged-fields)

 	`successAction` currently only supports `'url'`, `'message'`, and `'noop'` tags.
 If there is no action, `{ tag: 'noop' }` must be used.

 	```
+	HTTP/1.1 200 OK
+	Content-Type: application/json;

 	{
 	   	tag: String, // action type.
 Can only be 'url' or 'noop' currently
 	   	description: String, // a popup description of action before it is executed
 	   	data: String, // Payload of successAction
 	}
 	```